BurkovBA/BurkovBA.github.io/content/blog/2021-09-18-1/index.md

 ### 4. Generate .ovpn-file

-Now it is time to create your client's configuration file, .ovpn-file, that you will use on your device (phone, personal computer) to connect to VPN server.
+Now it is time to create your client's profile configuration file, .ovpn-file, that you will use on your device (phone, personal computer) to connect to VPN server.

 `openvpn-install.sh` contains a [function](https://github.com/Nyr/openvpn-install/blob/master/openvpn-install.sh#L82) that generates .ovpn-file based on a template.